Siilsy/Piano/README.md

 You can change the view of the piano with the arrows at the top.
 The single arrows move you by one note and the double arrows move you by one octave to the left or right.
 You can also use the directional arrows on your keyboard.
 You also have the small visualization with which you can interact by dragging and dropping the selection part of the piano that you currently see.
 This will move the part of the piano that you see.

-The notes are normally named by default with the MIDI notation (C5, C#5, D5 ...), but you can switch to Latin notation (Do, Do#, Re) with the button at the top, which is two circular arrows.
-And of course, you also have the 'Insert' button.

-By default, the notes are very ugly because you don't have Sustain Mode.
-You can fortunately switch the Mode with the button in the top center, represented by the classic image of the Pedal.
-Otherwise, the keyboard key for that is 'Alt Right'.

-To finish, there is also a button to switch between two modes: 'piano mode' and 'keyboard mode'.
-It's quite simple; one is the basic mode where you can assign one keyboard key to each piano key, and the other allows you to assign as many piano keys as you want to each keyboard key.

-I will now explain the little changes that happen with 'keyboard mode', it looks hard but in practice it's really simple.
-Assigning a new key is similar.
-You can still remove all the assignments with 'Escape' and change all the piano keys assigned to one keyboard key to another.
-In this mode, you can select a piano key that is already assigned and assign a new key.
-To remove a specific keyboard key from a piano key, you can press that key after selecting the piano key.
-If you press 'Escape' at this moment, all the assignments of this piano key will disappear.
 ##

 ## 🛠️ Details